MarcoPham2712/MTRX2700/README.md

 ```
 We create functions to perform serial communication via UART.
 These include transmit, receive and echo functions which we use to create a communication interface between two boards.

+3a.
+Summary: In task 3a, we will try to transmit the given string provided to the interface, here we are using Putty for Windows.
+This string will only be transmitted through when the user pressed the button so we are implementing 2 sub-functions: checking if the button is pressed or not and transmitting the data from the given string to Putty.
+There is also a terminating character to determine whether the string is ended or not.
+We will call this function as “transmit function”

+3b
+Summary: In this task we are requested to read the string given in the interface(Putty) and store it inside the STM32 using UART.
+This function is called the “receive function”.
+The process is the same as part a, with the exact requirement except the button.

+3c
+Summary: In this part, we will modify our code in part a to include the “change_clock_speed” function which is provided through the lecture.
+This function is made so that the frequency of the board is multiplied by 6 times.
+Therefore, the baud rate needed to be changed to the new value as well.

+3d
+Summary: Here, we will integrate part a and b and make a function so that, whenever we type in something on the interface, it will receive and store in the board.
+Then it will be re-transmitted again to the interface.
+With the exact requirement provided in part a and b, we also include a function to tell “Successful” when the string is received - transmitted successfully.

+3e
+Summary: From part d, we will put everything together to communicate between 2 computers through 2 STM32 boards.
+It will use the program enhanced from pard d to receive and transmit string between computer - board.
+And we will use the pin - determined by the Hardware Document to transmit the data between 2 boards.
+The result is expected as whenever something is typed in Computer 1, it will transmit through the boards and show up in Computer 2, working as a text message.
+Moreover, the task also requires one of the ports to be USART for further using.

 ### Exercise 4 Hardware Timers
 ```
 Part A: Shirui